Go backGo back

 Change industries

-During an MBA, you will build a wide range of skills in areas such as leadership, strategic-thinking, decision-making and communication.
-These types of skills are not only attractive to employers in any industry, they’re also highly transferable.
+As mentioned earlier, an MBA builds a wide range of skills in areas such as leadership, strategic-thinking, decision-making and communication.
+These types of skills are highly transferable and attractive to employers in any industry.

 Match with desirable employers